Carrooi/Node-ItemsDialog/README.md

 You can add text input into your form and connect it with items-dialog.
 Then after every change, data from `getValues` method will be added into your input.
 These data are "stringified".

+This works also in opposite direction.
+When this result input contains some data, they will be added into `defaults` property.

 ```
 items.setResultElement($('#myInputInForm'));
 ```